skyblueutd/Paper/README.md

 2023: Many of my old friends (professors/directors) are saying that there will be a revolution in material science after this: https://www.nature.com/articles/s41586-023-06735-9

+2024: It should be diffusion models:
+There is a lot papers and code here, https://github.com/diff-usion/Awesome-Diffusion-Models